eusoubrasileiro/netpkt_vidcls/python/Classification.md

 ### Training and Classification

-For creating training data use a specific local machine, no mix of clients.
+For creating training data use a specific local machine, no mix of clients (single client).
 For classification use the ssh+tcpdump to OpenWrt router to br-lan interface and many clients can be classified at once at every 10 seconds.

 ### Lessons Learned